If you’re a beginner, knowing the different parts of a violin is a must for a couple of reasons.

 Non-classical violinists tend to choose steel core strings for their extra stability and clear, bright tone.
 Sometimes these tend to sound a little thin however, so are a better option for beginners to practice with.

-The fingerboard is the part of the violin that the strings press against when you hold them down and is usually glued onto to the neck.
-In terms of material, complete beginners should try to avoid anything cheap with a painted-on fingerboard.
+The fingerboard is the part of the violin that the strings press against when you hold them down and is usually glued onto the neck.
+In terms of material, complete beginners should avoid anything cheap with a painted-on fingerboard.

 The reason for this, is that this area needs to be able to cope with the constant friction of the strings, so should be built to last.
 Most experienced players, therefore, go for models with more durable maple or ebony fingerboards.

 Ebony is usually the preferred choice, seeing as it is a very smooth type of wood, so it allows for seamless movement across the fingerboard between melodies.
 In terms of tone, it helps the instrument produce clear, bright notes, with a good amount of sustain, so it will likely lead to a nicer overall sound than a painted-on fingerboard too.

 Beginners can also benefit from adding fingerboard tape, which makes hitting the right notes easier.

 The size of the body varies depending on the size of the violin.

 When it comes to amplifying the instrument’s sound, the body of a violin should be crafted from wood with even density.
 For instance, maple works well in the back and ribs, whilst spruce is the go-to choice when it comes to the front plate.